stat6250-s17/course-questions-wiki/week-05/README.md

 - Answer (yyan11−stat6250): Like librefs, the filerefs currently defined for your SAS session are listed in the SAS Explorer window.
 To view details about a referenced file, double-click File Shortcuts (or select File Shortcuts and then Open from the pop-up menu).
 Then select View→Details.
 Information for each file (name, size, type, and host path name) is listed.
 - Question (dlee117−stat6250): What is the difference between the LIBNAME and FILENAME statements?
 - Answer (dlee117-stat6250): LIBNAME references a SAS library while FILENAME references an external file.
+- Question (kveng−stat6250): Can we set the Filerefs to permanently in effect?